tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

 ## License
 Copyright (c) 2025 Tetsuhiro Yamakado.
 Released under the Apache License, Version 2.0.
-You may use, reproduce, and modify the code under the terms of that license.
+You may use, reproduce and modify the code under the terms of that license.
 Third‑party dependencies remain under their own licenses.

 ## Contact
 Tetsuhiro Yamakado — For questions or bug reports, please open an Issue in this repository.